gohryt/programming-languages-research/PARSERS.md

 The really original side is the developer ergonomics around conflicts.
 Rather than dumping opaque shift/reduce tables, langcc includes a **conflict tracing** story that tries to map LR conflicts back to explicit confusing input pairs.
 That is exactly the sort of feature parser generators historically needed and mostly failed to provide.

-**Trade-offs:** a grammar-first workflow that generates a full frontend with unusually strong performance claims and serious conflict diagnosis — offset by a research-tool ecosystem far less battle-tested than Menhir, tree-sitter, or ANTLR, and with fewer production case studies.
+langcc offers a grammar-first workflow that generates a full frontend with unusually strong performance claims and serious conflict diagnosis — offset by a research-tool ecosystem far less battle-tested than Menhir, tree-sitter, or ANTLR, and with fewer production case studies.

 Source: https://langcc.io/ and https://arxiv.org/abs/2209.08383